2019 Annual Report

 The average wage-loss claim currently costs an estimated $69,000, although the most catastrophic of claims can cost several million dollars.
 About 70% of workers’ compensation claim costs are for medical services, which is a fast growing driver of Montana claim costs.
 Wage replacement (indemnity) costs have been relatively constant over the past 10 years.
 However, workers’ compensation medical costs were rising 6% per year prior to 2012, but are currently rising about 2.5% per year after HB334 benefit reforms were enacted in 2012.

 Claim frequency is measured in claims per exposure volume written in order to account for changes in business volume and rate level.
 MSF total claim frequency has declined by 3% per year over the past decade.
-NCCI finds a general pattern of declining workers compensation claim frequency throughout the country.
+NCCI finds a general pattern of declining workers’ compensation claim frequency throughout the country.
 NCCI research suggests that innovations which improve labor productivity in the economy tend to have secondary impacts on workplace injury rates.
-Reductions in claim frequency have helped offset increases in medical costs per claim.
+Reductions in claim frequency have helped offset increases in medical costs.

-Since 1999 when MSF began returning general dividends to its policy holders, MSF has returned a total of $286 million to policyholders through its general dividend program.
-Primarily as a result of interest income and stock market gains, MSF’s last 5 dividend returns have exceeded $30 million each year.
+Since 1999 when MSF began returning general dividends to its policyholders, we have returned a total of $286 million to policyholders through the general dividend program.
+Primarily as a result of interest income and stock market gains, MSF’s last five dividend returns have exceeded $30 million each year.
 MSF’s dividend program helps stabilize rates by distributing excess capital when conditions are favorable as opposed to having rates increase and decrease in unpredictable ways depending on the whims of financial markets.
 About 95% of MSF policyholders receive a dividend each year.
 Dividends are an effective incentive in favor of workplace safety that is noticed by policyholders when they receive a reward for having no or few employee injuries that year.

-Since the inception of the Montana State Fund in 1990, private carriers have variously expanded and contracted their written workers compensation insurance volumes in Montana, depending on the business conditions at the time.
+Since the inception of the Montana State Fund in 1990, private carriers have variously expanded and contracted their written workers’ compensation insurance volumes in Montana, depending on the business conditions at the time.
 General economic conditions also affect the number of insured employers.
-As the guaranteed market, MSF insures any Montana business, offering employers a stable, locally controlled, reliable, and competitively priced source for workers’ compensation insurance.
+As the guaranteed market, we insure any Montana business, offering employers a stable, locally controlled, reliable, and competitively priced source for workers’ compensation insurance.

 In the soft market conditions of the late 1990s, MSF’s retention of written premium was relatively low by industry standards.
-However, in the last few years as market conditions have changed and the MSF has established itself as the industry leader in service and carrier of choice in Montana, the MSF’s retention of written premium has dramatically improved.
+However, in the last few years as market conditions have changed, MSF’s retention of written premium has dramatically improved.
 In recent years, we typically retain more than 90% of our business from year to year (based on premium dollars), which is a very high retention rate by industry standards.

 MSF manual rate levels rose in the early 2000s due to increasing medical costs and statutory and judicial benefit expansions.
 Rate levels have decreased since 2007, particularly as a result of legislative benefit level reforms enacted with HB334 in 2012.
 MSF rates effective July 1, 2020 are now 47% below the 2007 level and are the lowest rates ever in the history of the Montana State Fund.